INCF/nineml-spec/source/abstraction_layer.rst

 -  The component transitions to a target regime (can be the same as the current regime)

--  State variables can be assigned new values (see StateAssignment)
+-  State variables can be assigned new values (see StateAssignment_)

--  The component can send events (see OutputEvent).
+-  The component can send events (see OutputEvent_).

 There is no order defined in transitions; this means that the order of resolution of state assignments can be ambiguous.
-If, for example, we have two transitions, T1 and T2, originating from the same Regime, in which T1 contains the state assignment *V=V+1* and T2 contains the assignment *V=V\*V*, and both transitions are triggered simultaneously, then there is no guarantee about the value of V. It is left to the user
+If, for example, we have two transitions, T1 and T2, originating from the same Regime_, in which T1 contains the state assignment *V=V+1* and T2 contains the assignment *V=V\*V*, and both transitions are triggered simultaneously, then there is no guarantee about the value of V. It is left to the user